 The EP concludes with the title track, in which—like “My Love, My Love, My Love”—she vows to help the discouraged: “And when the wind knocks down your castle walls/Leaving you exposed as the hard rain falls/When you think you’ll wash away, I’ll hold you down.”

 Since it came into my life earlier this month, I’ve listened to A Beautiful World more than any other release, new or old.
-While echoes of the folk rock of the ‘60s and ‘70s can be heard in the grooves, so too does the sounds of such modern folkies as Caroline Spence and Courtney Marie Andrews (among others).
+While echoes of the folk rock of the ‘60s and ‘70s can be heard in the grooves, so too do the sounds of such modern folkies as Caroline Spence and Courtney Marie Andrews (among others).
 What keeps me coming back, however, is the unfettered passion she brings when she sings.
 These aren’t cookie-cutter songs designed to fit a specific niche, as is often the case, but songs that reflect her heart and soul.

 (For more on Calista, visit her website.)